GopiKrishna-3/Databricks-training/Week-3/Day-1/Readme.md

 ---

-# Practical Applications
+# Real-Time Use Cases

-- HR analytics
+- Employee ranking
-- Payroll systems
+- Payroll analysis
+- Department-wise employee ordering
-- Employee reporting
+- HR reporting
-- Data organization

 ---

-# Database Support
+# Recommended Database

 - MySQL 8+
 - MariaDB

 ---

-# Skills Gained
+# Suitable For

+- SQL Beginners
-- Window function basics
+- Window Function Practice
-- Sorting techniques
-- Department analysis
+- Placement Preparation
-- Analytical SQL querying
+- DBMS Lab Practice

 ---

+# Learning Outcomes

+By practicing these queries, you will improve:

+- Window function usage
+- Department-wise analysis
+- Sorting and ranking
+- SQL analytical skills

+---

+# Project Goal

+The goal of this project is to provide hands-on practice with ROW_NUMBER() functions using real-world employee datasets.